Student associations

 3. Financing your project

-Training courses are organized by the BVE to introduce associations to the university's dedicated services and facilities, and to provide them with all the keys to effective management, responsible event organization and discrimination prevention awareness.
+Training sessions are organized by the BVE to introduce associations to the university's dedicated services and resources and provide them with all the tools they need for effective management, responsible event organization, and awareness of discrimination prevention.

 UM student associations